top of page

 A Trip to Another Dimension

-then I plunked myself into the first seat on the right with a clear view through the front window.
-The streetlamps twinkled one-by-one in the pre-dawn darkness, reflecting against the asphalt, illuminating houses, lawns and cars.
+rare to see someone with white hair in the work force these days," then I plunked myself into the first seat on the right, with a clear view through the front window.
+The streetlamps twinkled one-by-one in the pre-dawn darkness reflecting against the asphalt, illuminating houses, lawns and cars.
 I bowed my head and started to fiddle with my phone.
 The bus rolled away, and the usual landmarks popped into peripheral view: the restaurant, the dry cleaner.
 Two men hopped on board at the first stop, situated beneath a long row of high-tension wires.
 In an instant my subconscious registered a startled alarm, alarm, alarm, my head jolted upright, and I looked outside.
 Everything had vanished, everything: houses, roofs, windows, doors, lawns, cars, gone.

 There were no curbs, no fire hydrants, no street signs, no sidewalks, no light poles, no mailboxes, no trees, and no bushes.
 Outside the window lay a curtain of long orange-gray fibers, about six feet from the side of the bus.
 That’s all that there was to the world: a curtain of fiber, backlit every few feet from somewhere above and beyond.
 My eyes darted toward the driver’s snowy white head.
 He maneuvered on calmly, seemingly unconcerned that the road ahead was gone and the bus’s headlights were blindingly glaring against some orangey-gray, fibrous cloud.
 “How can he see where he’s going?”
 I thought.

 I turned to my side of the bus and looked up at the backlighting.
 I forced my eyes shut, then open, then shut, then open.
 Was I seeing what I was seeing?
 “Did the streetlights go out?”
 I wondered.
 “Maybe it was a blackout.
 Every bedroom light was gone, but so were their houses.
-If it’s a blackout,” I mused, “why aren’t I seeing headlights coming toward us from the distance?"
+If it’s a blackout,” I mused, “why aren’t I seeing headlights coming toward us from a distance?"

-Then snap, as soon as quickly as the light had disappeared the world
+Then snap, as soon as quickly as the light had disappeared the world flashed back in a flood of

-flashed back in a flood of unseasonably bright morning sunlight.
+unseasonably bright morning sunlight.
 “Whoaa!”
 The bus slowed in front of the final stop before the highway.
 “What happened to the five stops in between?”
 I puzzled.

 With that a deep voice with Indian accent called out from the driver’s seat, “Nohhh seeeets, stahhhnn-deeeng rooooooom ohhhleee.”
 “The bus is full?”
 I thought.
 “When did everyone get on, and why is the driver using an Indian accent?”
 My head ricocheted toward the driver, and my jaw dropped.
 The white-haired driver was gone.
 In his place sat a burly Indian with a mop of jet-black hair.
 “What happened to the other guy?”
 I wondered.
 “Did he get off?”
 I must have been staring because the new driver swiveled around and stared back with an expression that said, “What’s your problem lady?”
 I turned to see if the other passengers were in as much shock as I was.
 No. People were calmly playing with their phones, reading, sleeping, and gazing into the sunlight.
 I slumped into my seat, wide-eyed and slack jawed.